 For a demo of the Polestar 2’s audio system head on over to our YouTube channel.

-As for the positioning of the speakers, here’s how the system stacks up: at the front, you have a mid-range driver housed within each of the doors, a tweeter in each of the A-pillars, a centre speaker on the dashboard and an air-power subwoofer by the passenger side A-pillar (in-between the pillar itself and the bonnet).
-This totals to six audio drivers at the front of the cabin.
+When it comes to its driver configuration in the Harman Kardon system, at the front you have a mid-range driver housed within each of the doors, a tweeter in each of the A-pillars, a centre speaker on the dashboard and an air-power subwoofer by the passenger side A-pillar (in-between the pillar itself and the bonnet).
+This tallies up to six speakers.

 At the rear, there is a full-range driver and a tweeter housed within the doors, and a mid-range driver within each of the C-pillars.
 As for the boot, there’s a subwoofer and the system’s amplifier.
 This totals up to seven drivers at the rear of the cabin – 13 in total, which combined output 600 Watts of power.
 There are also two external speakers (at the front and rear bumpers) that are used to notify pedestrians of your oncoming presence.